 Evaluate your restaurant's financial strengths and weaknesses with the free P&L and income statement template.

 With all the significant costs that go into restaurant management, food costs and labor continue to be the biggest variables each year.
-Controlling these rising costs will be much more simple if your restaurant takes control of its inventory management.
+The key is controlling how much you spend on food, and inventory management is a great place to start.

 Restaurants are leaving approximately $2 billion in profits on the table as a result of food waste.
 Learn more about the food waste crisis, how it's impacting restaurants, and ways your restaurant can reduce food waste.